Fear of Flying (album): Background

 Following the commercial success of her debut Mya (1998), Mya quickly re-entered the recording studio to begin work on her second album.
 During her two years away, she toured with several artists, and made her film debut in the thriller In Too Deep (1999).
 Additionally, she was selected by Bongo jeans as their spokesperson and had a Tommy Hilfiger lipstick shade named after her.
-During the development stages of the album, Mya consulted several different producers for her follow-up album, including She'kspere, Knobody, Tricky Stewart, and Robin Thicke as well as Wyclef and Swizz Beatz of Ruff Ryders.
+During the development stages of the album, Mya consulted several different producers for her follow-up album, including She'kspere, Knobody, Tricky Stewart, and Robin Thicke as well as Wyclef Jean and Swizz Beatz of Ruff Ryders.
 A number of guest vocalists whom contributed to the project, included TLC's Lisa "Left Eye" Lopes, Jordan Knight, and Beenie Man.
 In addition, Harrison launched her own publishing company, Art of War.

 Mya, who did some writing on her debut album, was heavily involved in the production of Fear of Flying, commenting: "I wanted to get that hands-on experience.
 I was involved in every single process, from writing and recording to producing, mixing, and mastering."
 In response to the album's material, the singer commented that many of the album's songs are about female empowerment.
 "I'm learning that the decisions being made ultimately affect me, so I make most of them with the insight and help of other people", she explained.
 "I still have to focus on what feels good to me and what's going to work in the long run, instead of selling 20 million records or being controversial."
 The album's title, came from a song Mya recorded by the same name—not from Erica Jong's 1973 novel of the same name.
 During an interview with Billboard, which discussed the title, Mya noted that while she had not been aware of the book, she later "started reading it and noticed a lot of similarities: "Fear of Flying is a metaphor for the ups and downs of life.
 It's about handling things like an adult, knowing you must have faith to make anything happen."
 Interscope hired photographer and director David LaChapelle to shoot the images for the album's packaging.
 While she admired the work of Dave La Chapelle, Mya revealed she cropped the original album's cover because it focused on her body, commenting, "I didn't like it.
 It wasn't capturing."